yhh-IV/Driver-Workload-Recognition/README.md

 - The End User shall send all requests for the distribution of the dataset to the AutoMan group.
 - All publications that report on research that uses the dataset should cite our publications.

-H. Yang, J. Wu, Z. Hu, and C. Lv, "Real-Time Driver Cognitive Workload Recognition: Attention-Enabled Learning With Multimodal Information Fusion", 2023.
+H. Yang, J. Wu, Z. Hu, and C. Lv, "Real-Time Driver Cognitive Workload Recognition: Attention-Enabled Learning With Multimodal Information Fusion", IEEE Transactions on Industrial Eletronics, 2023.

 ## 1. Experimental Platform
   * EEG headset [(EMOTIVE EPOC Flex)](https://www.emotiv.com/)